johndpope/gromacs-gmxapi/python_packaging/README.md

     FORKPOINT=$(git show -s --pretty=format:"%h" `git merge-base gerrit_master HEAD`)
     REF=`git show -s --pretty=format:"%h"`

-## pybind11

-Python bindings are expressed in C++ using the pybind11 template library.
-The pybind11 repository is mirrored in GROMACS project sources and installed with GROMACS for convenience and reproducibility.

-pybind11 sources were added to the repository with `git-subtree` and a squash merge.

-To update the version of pybind11 included with the GROMACS repository, `git-subtree` uses meta-data stashed in the git history to prepare an appropriate squash merge.

 # Cross compiling

 On some systems, GROMACS will have been built and installed for a different architecture than the system on which the Python package will be compiled.
 We need to use CMake Tool-chains to support cross-compiling for the target architecture.

-Note: scikit-build can use CMake Toolchains to properly handle `pip` builds.

 # Offline installation